lonycell/grafana.v7/devenv/docker/blocks/freeipa/notes.md

 ldappasswd -D uid=ldap-viewer,cn=users,cn=accounts,dc=example,dc=org -w test -a test -s grafana123
 ```

-## Enabling FreeIPA LDAP in Grafana
+## Enabling FreeIPA LDAP in ThingSPIN

 Copy the ldap_freeipa.toml file in this folder into your `conf` folder (it is gitignored already).
-To enable it in the .ini file to get Grafana to use this block:
+To enable it in the .ini file to get ThingSPIN to use this block:

 ```ini
 [auth.ldap]